dbpedia/dev.dbpedia.org/markdown/Improve_DBpedia.md

 * Improve [Wikidata mappings](https://github.com/dbpedia/extraction-framework/blob/master/core/src/main/resources/wikidatar2r.json).
 This improvements will be reflected on the [Wikidata](https://databus.dbpedia.org/dbpedia/wikidata) data group (every artifact with `mapping`)
 * Improve the configuration for your language

-> TODO: add page which explains how to configure the extraction
+> TODO: add page which explains how to configure/improve a language

 ## Write tests for Minidumps